EMPLOYEE PRIVACY NOTICE POINT72 UK LIMITED / POINT72 EUROPE (LONDON) LLP

 You will be able to exercise your rights relating to these recordings as described in the section below “Your rights”.

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”), in particular, the United States.
-It may also be processed by individuals operating outside of the EEA who work for our affiliates in the United States or elsewhere or for one of our suppliers.
+The personal data that we collect from you may be transferred to, and stored at, a destination outside the UK, in particular, the United States.
+It may also be processed by individuals operating outside of the UK who work for our affiliates in the United States or elsewhere or for one of our suppliers.

-Where we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA.
+Where we transfer your personal data outside the UK, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the UK.

 This can be done in a number of ways, for instance:

-- the country that we send the data to might be approved by the European Commission as offering a sufficient level of protection;
+- the country that we send the data to might be approved by the Secretary of State in the UK as offering a sufficient level of protection (for example, transfers of personal data from the UK to countries in the European Economic Area (and vice versa) are approved and can take place freely); or

 Retention of personal data